Young man on steps looking at laptop and papers

 3. Your credit card issuer may graduate you to an unsecured card automatically, but some card issuers don’t offer graduation from a secured to an unsecured card.

-With some creditors, you could potentially get approved to “graduate” to an unsecured credit card.
+After you use your secured credit card wisely for a certain time, some credit card issuers may allow you to “graduate” to an unsecured credit card.
 Graduating means that you keep your card, but your security deposit is returned so that your credit card becomes an unsecured credit card.
+You might also qualify for a higher credit limit.

 How to graduate from a secured to an unsecured credit card